Shanni/adventures-in-tdd/README.md

 ## Opening and closing the blinds

 Finally, one more test left on the list.
-Of course, it won't stay that way for long.
+Of course, it won't stay that way for very long.
 In order to test opening the panel on click, we should probably verify that it's closed initially.

 Let's add the following test: